-Page Beetem on Why Now is the Perfect Time to Become a Paralegal
+Page Beetem on the Perfect Time for Paralegals

 What brought you to UC Clermont?

 I'm an attorney.
 I practiced law for 15 years prior to teaching.
 But I didn't start there.
 My undergraduate degree is in radio, television and film.
 But when I finished undergrad, I wanted more of a challenge.
 So, on the last day I could apply, I walked my application to the Chase College of Law.